typelevel/doobie/modules/docs/src/main/tut/docs/14-Managing-Connections.md

 - `ContextShift[M]`, which provides a CPU-bound pool for **non-blocking operations**.
 This is typically backed by `ExecutionContext.global`.
 If you use `IOApp` and interpret into `IO` this will be available for free.
 - An `ExecutionContext` for **awaiting connection** to the database.
 Because there can be an unbounded number of connections awaiting database access this should be a **bounded** pool.
-- A second `ExecutionContext` for **execution JDBC operations**.
+- A second `ExecutionContext` for **executing JDBC operations**.
 Because your connection pool limits the number of active connections it is usually fine for this to be an **unbounded** pool.

 Because these pools need to be shut down in order to exit cleanly it is typical to use `Resource` to manage their lifetimes.
 See below for examples.